Whoaa512/starred/README.md

 - [linagora/hublin](https://github.com/linagora/hublin) - DEPRECATED - An easy and free video conference service based on WebRTC
 - [JonathanUsername/nplaym](https://github.com/JonathanUsername/nplaym) - A wrapper for npm so you can play a Space-Invaders-a-like game while installing.
 - [UniversalAvenue/react-compose](https://github.com/UniversalAvenue/react-compose) - Compose React components with a functional api
-- [lockys/AwesomeSearch](https://github.com/lockys/AwesomeSearch) - :mag: Search all awesome lists in one second.
+- [lockys/AwesomeSearch](https://github.com/lockys/AwesomeSearch) - :mag: Search all awesome lists in seconds.
 - [dbuarque/repack-lambda](https://github.com/dbuarque/repack-lambda) - A AWS Lambda Microservice Architecture for Node.js
 - [bahmutov/wiseli](https://github.com/bahmutov/wiseli) - See the repo's example while installing it with NPM
 - [node-facebook/facebook-node-sdk](https://github.com/node-facebook/facebook-node-sdk) - Modeled from the (Facebook Javascript SDK), now with the facebook-node-sdk you can now easily write the same code and share between your server (nodejs) and the client (Facebook Javascript SDK).